cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ## <a id='job'></a>job ##

 > In BOSH, a job is a set of deployment and execution rules and resources for starting and running the processes for a package.
-Jobs are defined in deployment manifests (both for Bosh and for Cloud Foundry itself.)
+Jobs are defined in deployment manifests (both for BOSH and for Cloud Foundry itself.)
 A job defines, either explicitly or by reference to a [resource pool](#resource-pool): <br> <br>

 > - Network settings